Grizzly Creek Redwoods State Park

 Grizzly Creek Redwoods State Park is a state park of California, United States, harboring groves of coast redwoods in three separate units along the Van Duzen River.
 It is located 20 mi south of Eureka, California, then another 17 mi east of Fortuna on State Route 36.
 The small park was created by a donation from Owen R. Cheatham, founder of Georgia-Pacific Corporation, who wanted to preserve the stand of redwoods in perpetuity.
 Originally established in 1943, the park has grown to 430 acre.
 Cheatham Grove, 4 mi west of the main unit, was added to the park in 1983 due to efforts of the Save the Redwoods League.

 Use

-The park is so secluded due to its location off the major regional artery, U.S. Route 101, that on a weekday a visitor can be the only person in any one of the several groves.
+The park is so secluded due to its location off the major regional artery, U.S. Route 101, that on weekdays a visitor may be the only person in any one of the several groves.
 Cheatham Grove has a small trail about a mile long and was one of the filming sites for Return of the Jedi as the forest moon of Endor.
-There is also 1 albino redwood along the trail and is the location of a Redwood Edventure Quest.
+There is also an albino redwood along the trail and the park is the location of a Redwood Edventure Quest.